Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

        -  ``struct`` `video_still_picture`_ ``*sp``

-       -  Pointer to the location where the struct with the I-frame and size is stored.
+       -  Pointer to the woke location where the woke struct with the woke I-frame and size is stored.

 Description